Please note: the programme is subject to change

 11:15 – 11:30

-Andrew Kerr OBE, Chief Executive, Edinburgh City Council and Solace Scotland Branch Chair
+Andrew Kerr OBE, Chief Executive, Edinburgh City Council & Solace Scotland Branch Chair

 11:30 – 12:15